Seven ways to make your next Australian business event more sustainable

 17 TREES, De Bortoli Wines, Bilbul, New South Wales

-Venerated family winemakers De Bortoli have launched a new range of sustainably produced wines — including a Shiraz, Pinot Grigio and Chardonnay — called 17 TREES.
+Venerated family winemakers De Bortoli have a range of sustainably produced wines — including a Shiraz, Pinot Grigio and Chardonnay — called 17 TREES.
 It is part of an ongoing commitment from the company to improve its sustainability practices right through from cultivation to production, carbon emissions and transportation.
 With the help of not-for-profit Trillion Trees, De Bortoli also plants one tree for every six 17 TREES bottles sold to help rebuild the native Australian bush.
-To hear more about De Bortoli’s eco commitments, book a private site tour that showcases the sustainability initiatives at their founding vineyard in the Riverina region of New South Wales, followed by Emeri’s Garden Tour around the 14 acres of native bushland, including a billabong.
-Then finish off your visit with an exclusive wine tasting led by one of De Bortoli’s knowledgeable winemakers.
+Groups can also visit De Bortoli’s founding vineyard in the Riverina region of New South Wales and partake in Emeri’s Garden Tour which explores 14 acres of native bushland, including a billabong, and finish with an exclusive wine tasting experience.

 Ngadiku Dreamtime Walk at Mossman Gorge, Port Douglas, Queensland